-- The benefits to brand health, share of voice, benchmarking, emerging trends and more
+- How it benefits brand health, enhances share of voice, improves benchmarking, identifies emerging trends and more

 - There was a $16 billion jump in social media marketing from 2017 to 2021.